cythral/lambdajection/CONTRIBUTING.md

 ## 5. Versioning

-We use SemVer for versioning our project, and every merge-commit into master indicates a release (packages will automatically deploy to NuGet from master).
+We use SemVer for versioning our project, and every tag pushed to the repository indicates a release (packages will automatically deploy to NuGet from tags and Github Packages everywhere else).

-1. Maintainers will make a new version branch for each version, and squash-merge in changes going into that version.
-2. Once that version is ready to release, the version branch will be merged into master using a merge commit.

 ### 5.1.
 Patch Fixes to Earlier Versions